-What is it and how is it performed?
+What are they, and how are they performed?

-Vertebroplasty and Kyphoplasty (also known as Balloon Kyphoplasty) are minimally invasive spine procedures used to treat spinal compression fractures which are usually the result of osteoporosis or an accident.
+Vertebroplasty and kyphoplasty (also known as balloon kyphoplasty) are minimally invasive spine procedures used to treat spinal compression fractures which are usually the result of osteoporosis or an accident.

 When vertebrae are fractured, small pieces of bone can irritate spinal nerves or the spinal cord and cause pain and other symptoms.

-The Spine Team at OrthoNeuro has helped thousands of patients with spinal fractures return to an active and healthy lifestyle using a Vertebroplasty or Kyphoplasty procedure.
+The Spine Team at OrthoNeuro has helped thousands of patients with spinal fractures return to an active and healthy lifestyle using a vertebroplasty or kyphoplasty procedure.

-At OrthoNeuro, both Vertebroplasty and Kyphoplasty are performed on an outpatient basis so that you are able to return home the same day as your procedure.
+At OrthoNeuro, both vertebroplasty and kyphoplasty are performed on an outpatient basis so that you are able to return home the same day as your procedure.
 In many cases, only a local anesthetic is needed for this procedure.

 There is a small difference between the two procedures and your OrthoNeuro Spine Specialist will determine which is best based on your unique condition.